logicmonitor/lm-powershell-module/Documentation/Import-LMLogicModule.md

 ## INPUTS

+### None.
+You cannot pipe objects to this command.
 ## OUTPUTS

+### Returns a success message if the import is successful.
 ## NOTES
+You must run Connect-LMAccount before running this command.
-This function requires PowerShell version 6.1 or higher to run.
+Requires PowerShell version 6.1 or higher.

 ## RELATED LINKS